 This article was originally published on September 28, 2017.
 It has not been updated or revised.
+The stock teased, Xilinx, has been very volatile since the teaser pitch first circulated but has risen roughly 7%, just about in line with the broader market.

 Charles Mizrahi has mostly pitched stocks that have a “value” bent in the past, but his latest ad for the Park Avenue Investment Club is much more “growthy” in nature.
 Here’s how it opens up: